 Focus And Productivity

-"Your business is generally seen as a reflection of how well you make decisions.
-It doesn't matter if it's a large corporation or a small independently run operation, when things happen, good or bad, all eyes are on you."
+"Your business is a reflection of how well you make decisions.
+Whether it's a large corporation or a small enterprise, when things happen, all eyes are on you."

 ~John M. Roberts~